Q42/Meteor-Promissum/README.md

 # Installation

-Figuring you already have Meteor iOS installed, this lib depends on `Promissum`.
-Since I only support Cocoapods for now, I highly recommend importing both via you `Podfile` like this:
+Given that you already have Meteor iOS installed, this lib depends on `Promissum`.
+Since I only support Cocoapods for now, I highly recommend importing both via your `Podfile` like this:

 ```ruby